 1. What problem does your product solve?

 How well do you understand what problems your product or service solves?
-Spend time with existing customers to get to know what challenges and constraints they face and what their solutions options are.
-They have more choices than your think.
+Spend time with existing customers to get to know what challenges and constraints they face and what their solution options are.
+They have more choices than you think.
 Get a good understanding of how your prospective customer goes about making their decisions and quantify the impact of making the right or the wrong choice.
-What does the specific challenge cost their business – this could be in terms of time wasted or invested, monetary cost such a premium price paid.
-Get a good understanding of what qualitative pain your customers experience – poor service, lack of data, delays are all problems that your product may be able to solve.
+What does the specific challenge cost their business – this could be in terms of time wasted or invested, monetary cost such as a premium price paid.
+Get a good understanding of what qualitative pain your customers experience – poor service, lack of data, and delays are all problems that your product may be able to solve.
 By defining how your product or service addresses customer pain points, you are on the first step to doubling your sales output.
 Your team should live and breathe the problems in order to find the ‘best fit’ customer opportunities.

 2. Focus on Best Fit Customers

 Sure, your product or service can help many different customer profiles.
 However, to ramp up sales whilst reducing wasted time, you need to focus on finding and converting customers that meet your ideal customer profile.
-By getting a deep understanding of your customer pain points, you’ll be able to describe which customers will benefit most from your solution.
+By getting a deep understanding of your customer’s pain points, you’ll be able to describe which customers will benefit most from your solution.
 The bigger the impact you can demonstrate to these customers, the more likely you are to win their business and the higher the price they will pay.
 Avoid prospects that will cost you time and money to convert to a customer or support over the lifetime of their account.
-Focus on customers where you get make money.
+Focus on customers where you get to make money.

 3. Document Your Processes